-Roofing including roof space Repair category 2 Notes Roof slating, where viewed from ground level, appears to have been laid to generally even courses, however a number of slipped, chipped and broken slates were noted.
-Deterioration was also evident to the ridge tiling and pointing.
-Within the roof space, historic damp staining was noted.
-It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.
-We have been advised the flat roof was replaced in 2019 and is under a 20 year guarantee.
+Roofing including roof space Repair category 2 Notes It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.
+We have been advised that the main flat roof was replaced in 2017.
+Areas of weathering was noted to the skews and slight vegetation was visible to the roof.

 Rainwater fittings

 Repair category 1

-Notes Cast iron components show signs of corrosion.
-It will be appreciated that the inspection was carried out during dry weather conditions.
+Notes No significant disrepair was noted to the rainwater goods.
+It will however be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.

 Main walls

-Repair category 1
+Repair category 2

-Notes The main walls are in reasonable condition allowing for age and weathering, however some patches of eroded stonework/brickwork are evident in places and some of the mortar joints are defective, but this is considered commensurate with the age and type of property.
+Notes The main walls are in reasonable condition allowing for age and weathering, however some patches of eroded stonework and missing rendering are evident in places and some of the mortar joints are defective, but this is considered commensurate with the age and type of property.

-Windows, external doors and joinery Repair category 2 Notes No obvious significant defects were noted to the windows or doors.
-Deterioration was noted to the external timbers.
+Windows, external doors and joinery Repair category 1 Notes No obvious significant defects were noted to the windows, doors or external joinery.
+A number of the windows were locked at the time of the inspection, therefore not tested.